KazaiMazai/SwiftletModel/README.md

 - **Flexible Resolution**: Choose between fetching complete entities, fragments, or just IDs

 You can use schema queries for:
-- Data synchronization with a backend
+- Data synchronization with a backend or local db
 - Creating local backups
 - Implementing undo/redo functionality
 - Debugging and development tools